brianmcn/Zelda1RandoTools/doc/use.md

 ## <a id="main-timeline"></a> Timeline

 The timeline is an affordance, for e.g. viewers who watch a stream and arrive late, or for the player who finishes a seed and wants a retrospective of their game.
-Every minute, the player's inventory (as captured in the top portion of the tracker) is read, and new items are posted to the timeline above the minute-marker.
+As the player gets items, new items are posted to the timeline above the minute-marker.
 This makes it easy to look back and see e.g. that you got the wood sword in the 12th minute.
+(The timeline data is stored in 'TotalSeconds', so you can see your splits for every item at one-second granularity by clicking 'Save' and then inspecting the very end of the save file.)

 The timeline is non-interactive, it is just a display for capturing progress-over-time.
 Here is a sample of how it appears: